'Everything is gone' | Historic Norwich church goes up in flames

 "Everything is gone.
 Everything is gone.
 And because of the water, you can feel that there is a buckling and the settling of the hardwood floor," Kalta said.

-Though the future is now uncertain the community has rallied.
-Already raising some funds for the church and offering their support.
+Though the future is now uncertain, the community has rallied by already raising some funds for the church and offering their support.

 "What gives me hope is the support of the people.
 You know, the love," Kalta said.